 Frozen ripe bananas make the perfect base for nice cream or dairy free banana ice cream.
 Checkout these great recipes from Chocolate Covered Katie.

 Make your oatmeal as per box instruction then add a mashed banana and cinnamon for a great frugal breakfast.

 The first time I had this we were at a bed and breakfast.
 The host quickly pan fried a sliced banana and served it along side our eggs and bacon.
 It was great.

 A trip back to childhood.
 Take a frozen whole peeled banana and dip it into melted chocolate then cover with coconut, nuts or other seeds.
 Refreeze and enjoy.
 This dessert is made easier by inserting a popsicle stick into the banana before the initial freezing process.

 Puree your ripe bananas and add other fruits such as strawberries or plums or simply add cinnamon to form the base for the fruit leather.
 Follow the fruit leather instructions on your dehydrator as each unit is different.

 Other great uses for ripe bananas

 Ripe bananas are such a versatile fruit.
 You can make banana chips with your dehydrator.
 Add bananas to breads, waffles, cookies and cakes.

 Bananas Foster is a famous dessert as is the classic banana split.
 Banana pudding and banana pie are also great uses for ripe bananas.
-Sliced bananas over yogurt are great as well.
+Sliced bananas over yogurt is great as well.